 We all know how much kids love playing with kinetic sand.
 The latter allows them to mold whatever form comes to mind, which assists in developing their fine motor skills.
 However, sometimes things can get out of hand and result in kinetic sand all over the carpet.
+Now you will learn How to clean kinetic sand from carpet.

 This sort of stuff happens all the time.
 The good news is that kinetic sand is simple to clean.
 Actually, you don’t need any special solution or water to remove it.
 All you have to do is follow our basic and straightforward tips, which are listed below.

-I-How to Clean Kinetic Sand from Carpet
+How to Clean Kinetic Sand from Carpet

-1-Clean Kinetic Sand with Kinetic Sand
+Clean Kinetic Sand with Kinetic Sand

 This may seem counterintuitive, but you can remove kinetic sand with kinetic sand.
 All you have to do is gather as much sand as possible and shape it into a ball.
 Then, simply dab it all over to take up any remaining sand.